simonemargio/Client-Server-Game/README.md

 gcc -pthread main.c -o Server Then write: ./Server <porta>
 ```

-Remeber that \<porta\> must be replaced with the port number you want to use.
+Remember that \<porta\> must be replaced with the port number you want to use.
 Inserting an invalid port will be notified.

 ## Info client side